-Corporate ski trip activities are ideal for non-skiers and skiers alike.
-The diversity of the pursuits ensures that all event attendees will find an activity to suit them.
+Corporate ski trip activities are ideal for both non-skiers and skiers.
 They are a great way to bring the whole group together in a shared activity.

-Event activities can be high-octane, such as tandem paragliding or Olympic Bobsled, or leisurely and immersive, such as snowshoeing or hot air ballooning.
-Some attendees just want to relax in a spa, while most won't want to miss the apres ski.
+Event activities can range from high-octane, such as tandem paragliding or Olympic Bobsledding, to leisurely and immersive experiences, like snowshoeing or hot air ballooning.
+Some attendees want to relax in a spa, while most won't want to miss the apres ski.

 Helicopter landing on snow near skiers